joshuabecker91/joshuabecker91/README.md

 ⚡ Objective: Looking to join an amazing team where I can be mentored and have room to grow.
 I would like to contribute my skills and experience to the further growth and sustainability of a company where there is a prosperous career path longer term so that I do not outgrow it quickly.

-I am actively seeking a full time position:
-Software Engineering - Full Stack
-Software Engineering - Back End
+I am actively seeking a full time position: Software Engineering - Full Stack, Software Engineering - Back End, Cybersecurity, Data
-Cybersecurity
-Data

 My resume can be found on LinkedIn under the featured section.
 Thank you for your time!